headlessuigm/headlessui/docs/docs/guides/components.md

 }
 ```

-but if you need to change the state in the step function, then you can the `set()` function, which is available to all components and it will correctly trigger the re-rendering.
+but if you need to change the state in the step function, then you can use the `set()` function, which is available to all components and it will correctly trigger the re-rendering.

 ```js
 function UihButton() : UihComponent() constructor {